 - Grab your learner’s attention right from the start by putting an assessment at the beginning of the course.
 People love seeing for themselves what areas they need to improve upon.

 One of the most powerful and engaging ways to present dos and don’ts content is to transform it into a branched scenario that puts your learner into the story.
 Ideally, you’ll want to create a scenario that allows learners to get feedback on their choices or, even better, experience the consequences of their decisions as they go along.
 Here’s an inspiring example of a health and safety course from Josh Goodswen that does a nice job of involving the learner and providing feedback on their choices:

 One caution when going with the scenario-based route: try to make sure your scenarios aren’t using over-the-top, absurd situations with obvious solutions.
 The point is to engage—not enrage—your learners!

 Tip #3: Make Creative Use of Visuals

-Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+If you enjoyed this article, pop over to Twitter and follow us.
+And come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.